Magnetawan: Attractions

 Magnetawan is a historic village with a surrounding municipality that provides various attractions.
 From the museum to the picturesque waters, are all a part of this municipality.
 The downtown used to consist of a restaurant named The Magnetawan Inn, also June's Inn, as well as a small hotel/bar, and a General Store.
 In the summer of 2011, on July 30, the General Store burned down taking part of the Magnetawan Inn with it.

 In the downtown, there is now a brand new general store/restaurant built between 2012 and 2013.
 Also, there is a museum, Lions Pavilion Park, farmers market, little shops, locks/dams, and a LCBO store.
 In the village, there is a school, churches, golf course named Ahmic Lake Golf Club, post office, a library, the municipality offices, and the municipality pavilion.
 Magnetawan is also home to many resorts and rentable cottages.
-Two of the biggest resorts are Woodland Echoes and Ahmic Lake Resort, where the Swiss Country House Restaurant is located.

 Following is a list of unique characteristics about this town.